Shota Aoki

-Shota Aoki (青木 翔大, Aoki Shōta) is a Japanese football player for Blaublitz Akita.
+Shota Aoki (青木 翔大, Aoki Shōta) is a Japanese football player for Thespa Gunma.

 Career

 Yokohama FC

 Aoki made his debut for Yokohama against Thespakusatsu Gunma on 20 March 2013.

 Azul Claro Numazu

 Aoki played for Azul against FC Tokyo U-23 on 11 March 2018.
 He scored for the club on 17 March 2018 against Iwate Grulla Morioka, scoring in the 43rd minute.

 Thespa Gunma

 Aoki scored a brace on his debut for Thespa against Blaublitz Akita on 10 March 2019, scoring in the 40th and 53rd minute.

 Blaublitz Akita

 Aoki made his debut for Blaublitz against Tochigi SC on 19 February 2022.
 He scored his first league goal against Iwate Grulla Morioka on the 3 April 2022, scoring in the 48th minute.